-Xiaomi has made a living selling smartphones, but starting next month, it will look to generate a new stream of revenue from PC gamers with its Mi Gaming Laptop, its first high performance laptop and only its second notebook model ever.
+Xiaomi has made a living selling smartphones, but starting next month, it will release its first gaming laptop—the aptly-put Mi Gaming Laptop, its first high performance laptop and only its second notebook model ever.

 The Mi Gaming Laptop features a 15.6-inch display with a Full HD 1080p (1920x1080) resolution.
 Xiaomi touts a "wide color gamut" display, and "ultra-thin bezels" measuring 9.9mm.